Cheapest States to Go to College in the United States

 The Takeaway

 College can be a huge expense, but there are also a lot of benefits of a college education.
-As you’re choosing schools, it’s important to evaluate all of your options and think seriously about choosing one that’s in your budget as well as finding manageable ways to pay for it.
-That may mean attending the public school in the state you live in.
+As you’re considering schools, it’s important to evaluate all of your options and think seriously about choosing one that’s in your budget, as well as finding manageable ways to pay for it.
+That may mean attending a public school in the state you live in.
 And if you live in one of the states with the cheapest in-state tuition, you may pay less than $10,000 a year to go to school.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.